geonetwork/docker-geonetwork/README.md

 # Default branch

-Default branch has been renamed from `master` to `main.
+Default branch has been renamed from `master` to `main`.
 To update it in your local repository follow these steps:
 ```bash
 git branch -m master main
 git fetch origin